jewelsofthought/11t-base-blog/site/posts/tol/cards.md

   - The next one will know it and reject and begin reset.
   - Traverses as far as it needs or exits with error.

+## Seeding

+I have been trying to build the tree from the top down, starting at the root and spreading out from there.
+The actual way that it needs to be expressed is each individual as a seed, that grows into a tree, that becomes a forest... connecting to all the other "forests" out there.

+The health of any forest is determined both by the health of its trees, that is the health of its members, and the environment in which they grow.
+As well as the environment around the forest, with the climate, the rain, and the other factors that sustain a healthy forest.

+It is said that in healthy forest ecosystems, they will communicate events between one another... and the receiver will begin to react to this information.

+In human terms, the individual is the seed, he (hopefully) grows into a healthy adult, who becomes a productive member of his community, which (hopefully) co-exists in a symbiotic manner with the communities around.